SysKitTeam/docs-point/configuration/custom-views.md

 # Custom Views

-The Custom Views feature allows you to create and save customized views for your reports in Syskit Point.
+The Custom Views feature allows you to **create and save customized views for your reports** in Syskit Point.

-Tailored reports are often needed to accurately track inventory, access, activity or other important information.
-However, these needs often differ from business to business - what one company finds important another might see as non-essential.
+Tailored reports are often needed to track inventory, access, activity, or other important information accurately.
+However, these needs often differ from business to business - what one company finds important, another might see as non-essential.

-The ability to save custom views enables you to filter, sort, add, or remove columns in your report based on your specific needs, and then retain those customizations for future use.
+The ability to save custom views **lets you filter, sort, add, or remove columns in your report based on your specific needs and then retain those customizations for future use**.
 This includes exporting or scheduling reports with your customized view.

 Custom Views can be saved on all overview screens and grid reports, which are the following: